 Is It Safe to Take Expired Medication?

-You’ve most likely been in a pinch before, where you needed a certain medicine, but what you have at home is expired.
+You’ve most likely been in a pinch before where you needed a certain medicine, but what you have at home is expired.
 Is it safe to take expired medication?
 Does medicine ever even really expire?

 When is it ok?

 There are a few factors that determine whether of not it’s okay to take medication past its expiration date.
-The type of drug, how much time has passed beyond the date and how the medicine has been stored all matter, says David Nierenberg, chief of the section of clinical pharmacology and toxicology at Dartmouth-Hitchcock Medical Center.
-“If you are using something that was a few months or a year after the expiration date, and it had been stored well, for most drugs I don’t think you have a problem,” Nierenberg told The Huffington Post.
-“But the companies won’t guarantee it.”This is especially true for over-the-counter medications like aspirin, he explained.
+The type of drug, how much time has passed beyond the date and how the medicine has been stored all matter, says David Nierenberg, chief of clinical pharmacology and toxicology at Dartmouth-Hitchcock Medical Center.
+“If you are using something that was a few months or a year after the expiration date, and it had been stored well, for most drugs, I don’t think you have a problem,” Nierenberg told The Huffington Post.
+“But the companies won’t guarantee it.”
+This is especially true for over-the-counter medications like aspirin, he explained.

 Pharmaceutical companies test a drug’s efficacy and safety for a set period of time ― usually two to three years ― and only if it has been stored properly.
 Proper storage means the medication has not been exposed to extremely hot or cold temperatures, direct sunlight or heat and moisture.
 There’s some scientific research that indicates medication may work for a long time following its date.
 A 2000 study conducted by the Food and Drug Administration found that 90 percent of unused medications stockpiled by the U.S. Military remained completely potent several years past expiration.
 The findings suggest that drug makers tend to be conservative with expiration dates and raised questions about testing for extended shelf-life, according to the study’s authors.